-Convicted of murdering a white police officer in 1969 in Woodville, Mississippi, Leon Chambers was sentenced to life in prison.
+Convicted of murdering a black police officer in 1969 in Woodville, Mississippi, Leon Chambers was sentenced to life in prison.
 His conviction was overturned in 1972 when the U.S. Supreme Court ruled that the exclusion of witness testimony deprived Chambers of a fair trial.

 On June 14, 1969, several Woodville, Mississippi, policemen were in the process of arresting C.C.
 Jackson, a young resident of Woodville, at Hayes Café, a bar and pool hall.
 However, they were met with resistance from a group of 20 to 30 black men, and they subsequently called for back-up to assist in the arrest.
 After three deputy sheriffs arrived, the officers again attempted to make the arrest, which resulted in a number of shots being fired.
 Aaron Liberty, one of the policemen, was shot in the back with a .22-caliber gun.
 In retaliation, Liberty turned and fired into the crowd, striking a young black man, Leon Chambers, in the head and neck.
 Chambers collapsed as the other men in the group fled the scene.
 Liberty was taken to Centreville Hospital where he was pronounced dead.

 One deputy later testified that he saw Chambers shoot Liberty.
 Another testified that he could not see if Chambers had a gun, but saw him “break his arm down” shortly before the shots were fired.
 The officers, assuming that Chambers was dead, attended to Liberty.
 However, several of Chambers’ friends noticed that he was alive and took him to the hospital.
 He was later arrested and charged with the murder of a police officer despite the fact that authorities learned he had never owned a .22-caliber pistol.
 Also arrested and charged was another patron of the bar, James Williams.